8 Things That Will Get You Banned From Six Flags

-In June, a photographer from Pennsylvania was stopped from entering Six Flags due to his t-shirt, which said “I shoot RAW”—a reference to an image format.
+A photographer from Pennsylvania was stopped from entering Six Flags due to his t-shirt, which said “I shoot RAW”—a reference to an image format.
 He was allowed to purchase a replacement shirt (“Very Important Princess”) and enter the park.

 4. Don’t be Marilyn Manson.

 Though the Ozzfest tour stopped by Six Flags Darien Lake in 2003 (it’s no longer a Six Flags, by the way), headliner Marilyn Manson had to sit out.
 Of the 30 Ozzfest tour dates that summer, Six Flags was the only one to refuse Manson.
 "Contractual agreement gives us the right to restrict artists from performing in our concert venue," the park said in a statement.
 "We decided to pass on the Marilyn Manson performance."